-It is the responsibility of each person involved in sexual activity to ensure that he or she has the affirmative consent of the other or others to engage in the sexual activity.
-Lack of protest or resistance does not mean consent; nor does silence mean consent.
-Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
+- A. "Sexual assault," "dating violence," "domestic violence," and "stalking" are defined in AR 3433 Sexual Harassment Prevention and Complaints under Title IX. - B. It is the responsibility of each person involved in sexual activity to ensure that they have the affirmative consent of the other or others to engage in the sexual activity.
+Lack of protest or resistance does not mean consent, nor does silence mean consent. - C. Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
+The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.